 I know.
 It’s way too early in the morning to be talking about things like tater tot casseroles.

 I was sick all weekend – all weekend! – and didn’t have time to get a bunch of yummy things baked and photographed.
-I made this and it’s delicious and amazing but I couldn’t stop coughing long enough to take pictures.
+I made this banana bread crumb cake and it’s delicious and amazing but I couldn’t stop coughing long enough to take pictures.
 Being sick is the worst.

 Bacon and Pimento Cheese Burgers – delicious (and easy!) homemade pimento cheese on top burgers with crispy bacon!